-Cost of goods sold includes the cost of materials and manufacturing expenses.
+Cost of sales includes the cost of materials and manufacturing expenses.
 R&D expenses include expenses related to the development of new and improved products and technical product support.
 S&A expenses include expenses necessary to support our commercial activities and administrative expenses supporting our overall operating activities including compliance with governmental regulations.

-2023 IN COMPARISON TO 2022
+2024 IN COMPARISON TO 2023